InnoSWP/B21-07_DocToPDF/README.md

 | converting of files with different encodings |     ✅     |
 | returning status codes                       |     ✅     |

+## 🔧 Technology
+This is progect on python.
+To convert files we use LibreOffice.

 ## 📱 Interface
 it is a local application, then the interface is through the command line.